OmniSharp/omnisharp-vim/installer/README.md

 #### Footnotes [fn \#]
 [1]: Each time a .cs file is opened the OmniSharp-vim plugin checks if OmniSharp Roslyn server is already installed.
 If not then it runs the `omnisharp-manager.ps1` script.
 It typically checks the `%USERPROFILE%\.omnisharp\omnisharp-roslyn` directory.

 [2]: By default this setting is `Undefined`; which means the restriction may be determined elsewhere but defaults to `Restricted`.
-Setting to `RemoteSigned` on a typical setup will allow omnisharp-vim to internally run the script in the future.
+Setting to `RemoteSigned` on a typical setup will allow OmniSharp-vim to internally run the script in the future.
 More at [About Execution Policies | Microsoft Docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-6)